All Products

 • PolarDB for PostgreSQL (Compatible with Oracle)

-• Performance Schema enabled — data is collected from Performance Schema.
+• If Performance Schema is enabled on the target instance, DAS collects and analyzes data directly from Performance Schema.

 1. Log on to the DAS console.